Your Family Rights

 You also have the right to refuse Illinois Early Intervention Program services for now, while keeping the option of returning for services at a later date.

-Click here to access a Web page where you can find the Child and Family Connections (CFC) office serving your county or zip code.
-The 25 CFC offices serve as the local contacts for the Illinois Early Intervention Program.
+The 25 Child and Family Connections (CFC) offices serve as the local contacts for the Illinois Early Intervention Program.
 Call the office in the region where you live to get started.